 Kona Prime beans are usually the smallest.
 The only difference between the higher grade is that they’re allowed 20% defective beans.

-There are two more grades, but these do not classify as Kona coffee: the “X-3” (with 35% defects and 9-12% moisture) must be labeled as ‘Hawaiian coffee’, whilst the “OFF-Grade” includes beans that don’t meet any of these criteria and must be labeled as generic coffee (#SadLife).
+There are two more grades, but these do not classify as Kona coffee: the “X-3” (with 35% defects and 9-12% moisture) must be labelled as ‘Hawaiian coffee’, whilst the “OFF-Grade” includes beans that don’t meet any of these criteria and must be labelled as generic coffee (#SadLife).